UR91K/studio_project_manager/README.md

 **Collections**

-- `GetCollections` - Get all the current collections
+- `GetCollections` - Get all collections with aggregated statistics (duration, project count)
 - `CreateCollection` - Create a new collection
 - `UpdateCollection` - Update an existing collection
 - `AddProjectToCollection` - Add a project to a collection
 - `RemoveProjectFromCollection` - Remove a project from a collection
+- `GetCollectionTasks` - Get consolidated task view for all projects in a collection

 **Tags**